Glyphosate: Discovery

-Somewhat later, glyphosate was independently discovered in the United States at Monsanto in 1970.
-Monsanto chemists had synthesized about 100 derivatives of aminomethylphosphonic acid as potential water-softening agents.
+Glyphosate was independently discovered in the United States at Monsanto in 1970.
+About 100 derivatives of aminomethylphosphonic acid had been prepared as potential water-softening agents.
 Two were found to have weak herbicidal activity, and John E. Franz, a chemist at Monsanto, was asked to try to make analogs with stronger herbicidal activity.
 Glyphosate was the third analog he made.
 Franz received the National Medal of Technology of the United States in 1987 and the Perkin Medal for Applied Chemistry in 1990 for his discoveries.

-Monsanto developed and patented the use of glyphosate to kill weeds in the early 1970s and first brought it to market in 1974, under the Roundup brandname.
+Monsanto developed and patented the use of glyphosate to kill weeds in the early 1970s and first brought it to market in 1974 under the Roundup brandname.
 While its initial patent expired in 1991, Monsanto retained exclusive rights in the United States until its patent on the isopropylamine salt expired in September 2000.

-In 2008, United States Department of Agriculture (USDA) Agricultural Research Service (ARS) scientist Stephen O. Duke and Stephen B. Powles – an Australian weed expert – described glyphosate as a "virtually ideal" herbicide.
+In 2008, scientists at the United States Department of Agriculture Agricultural Research Service (USDA ARS) described glyphosate as a "virtually ideal" herbicide.
 In 2010 Powles stated: "glyphosate is a one in a 100-year discovery that is as important for reliable global food production as penicillin is for battling disease."

-As of April 2017, the Canadian government stated that glyphosate was "the most widely used herbicide in Canada", at which date the product labels were revised to ensure a limit of 20% POEA by weight.
+As of April 2017, the Canadian government stated that glyphosate was "the most widely used herbicide in Canada", at which date the product labels were revised to ensure a limit of 20% polyethoxylated tallow amines (POEA surfactants) by weight.
 Health Canada's Pest Management Regulatory Agency found no risk to humans or the environment at that 20% limit, and that all products registered in Canada at that time were at or below that limit.

 Chemistry

-Glyphosate is an aminophosphonic analogue of the natural amino acid glycine and, like all amino acids, exists in different ionic states depending on pH.
-Both the phosphonic acid and carboxylic acid moieties can be ionised and the amine group can be protonated and the substance exists as a series of zwitterions.
-Glyphosate is soluble in water to 12 g/L at room temperature.
-The original synthetic approach to glyphosate involved the reaction of phosphorus trichloride with formaldehyde followed by hydrolysis to yield a phosphonate.
-Glycine is then reacted with this phosphonate to yield glyphosate, and its name is taken as a contraction of the compounds used in this synthesis step, namely glycine and a phosphonate.
+Glyphosate is a derivative of aminophosphonic acid and the amino acid glycine.
+Both the phosphonic acid and carboxylic acid moieties can be ionised (deprotonated) and the amine group can be protonated.
+Consequently the substance exists as a series of rapidly interchanging zwitterions.
+It was originally synthesized by the reaction of chloromethylphosphonate with glycine.
+Its name is a contraction of its constituents: glycine and a phosphonate.